PageAmp/pageamp/README.md

 It strives to keep true to HTML's declarative nature, and has remarkably light client runtime of just 40KB (minified, gzipped).

+Ub1 is written in the excellent [Haxe language](https://haxe.org/).
+While you really should check it out for the sake of its own value, you don't need to know or use Haxe to use Ub1.
+Even creating Ub1's _HTML libraries_ (see below) won't require any Haxe knowledge.

 It's currently in alpha stage.
 An online playground is available [here](http://ub1devel.net/playground/).

 ---